yimingtang/TYMActivityIndicatorView/README.markdown

 # TYMActivityIndicatorView

 A simple activity indicator view.
-It uses Core Animation to handle all the animation related stuffs.
+It uses Core Animation to handle all the animation related stuff.

-TYMActivityIndicatorView is tested on iOS 7 and requires ARC.
+TYMActivityIndicatorView is tested on iOS 5.0+ and requires ARC.

 ![Screenshot](https://raw2.github.com/krafttuc/TYMActivityIndicatorView/master/Screenshot.png)